 Before we get to this delicious keto chicken pot pie recipe, here is an introduction from Annissa and a little bit about their team:

 Greetings from North Carolina!
 This is Annissa from simplysohealthy.com.
-Thank you so much, Mellisa for allowing us to share one of our low carb recipes on your blog!
+Thank you so much, Mellissa for allowing us to share our keto chicken pot pie recipe on your blog!

 I started simplysohealthy.com with my daughter, Harper, almost 2 years ago.

 When Harper and I started eating low carb, we found that we not only felt better, but actually enjoyed our food more than ever before.
 We put more forethought into our meals and especially enjoyed eating sweets without the guilt.
 We liked trying new low carb recipes and didn’t miss eating our old way.

 Our new way of eating made us set out on a journey to create low carb versions of our favorite foods (like this keto chicken pot pie!) and we never turned back.

 The goal of our blog is to create recipes that make low carb eaters feel like they aren’t missing out on a thing.
 We’ve created loads of keto recipes to help satisfy those pesky cravings.
 We have low carb recipes for sweet stuff, comfort food, and delicious gourmet meals.